wcook1/Lab_8/README.md

 12. At this point the calibration is tentatively complete.
 We do not know how accurate it is.
 In order to determine the accuracy you need to a move the end effector to a different, but also representative, set of 15 points.
 In order to evaluate the accuracy, you need to perform Step 12.

-13. First you have to complete the `verify_calibration()` function in `aruco_tf.cpp`.
+13. First you have to complete the `verifyCalibration()` function in `aruco_tf.cpp`.
 You need to compute the errors between the calibrated camera-based poses of the new points and the corresponding angle-encoder based poses.
 Then, compute the vector of sample means and the sample covariance matrix.
 You may use the `Eigen` library for vector and matrix operations.

 14. Stop the program in the terminal in which you did Step 9 and run the following command to load your saved calibration and verify it: